DanielGalicia94/cse15l-lab-reports/LabReport1.md

 > You can get your specific ID by using the following [link](https://sdacs.ucsd.edu/~icc/index.php)

 After there is another step for us windows users downloading git bash wich can be done at this [link](https://gitforwindows.org/)
-After donloading that we can finally open it on vscode and open a terminal using Ctrl+Shift+` or using the terminal menu in vscode the en result is this
+After donloading that we can finally open it on vscode and open a terminal using Ctrl+Shift+` or using the terminal menu in vscode the end result is this
-`

 ![image](TerminalOnline.png)

 From there you shall need to input the following code: